 Aside from baby reef sharks skimming the shore, and a pair of eagle rays who did not seem to have a sense of personal space, I was completely alone with my Kindle before a bright blue lagoon.

 The day was extremely hot.
 Several times I contemplated going back to the guest house.
 The Maldivian sun was punishing at midday, and the unwieldy umbrella constantly needed adjusting.
 I propped it against a weedy-looking shrub.

 But the prospect of hauling the umbrella all the way back in the heat was less palatable than simply acquiescing to the situation.

 It all began because of rays.
-As it was sighted, the children scampered out of the water (by this time the ball game had transitioned to an aquatic sport).
-The play momentum faded.
+As soon as it was sighted, the children quickly scampered out of the water (by this time the ball game had transitioned to an aquatic sport).

-However, leadership thrives in moments like these, and the intrepid N–a gazed upon an unassuming concrete sump out on the water and announced, “We shall look at the lobsters.”
+However, leadership thrives in moments like these.
+The intrepid N–a gazed upon an unassuming concrete sump out on the water and announced, “We shall look at the lobsters.”

 I pointed out that we would need a vessel of some kind, to which she replied a canoe would be commandeered momentarily.
 She promptly conscripted her siblings R–a and N–u, dismissed the remaining children, and in short order returned with a serviceable fibreglass canoe.

 Unfazed, the teenagers began rummaging in the flotsam and undergrowth and produced, for our seafaring needs, push poles in the form of sturdy branches and the spine of a palm frond.